cburgmer/rasterizeHTML.js/README.md

 Development
 -----------

-Run `npm install && npm test`.
+Run `npm test`.
 There's also a vagrant image that installs all necessary build dependencies.

 For tests against individual browsers open `test/SpecRunner.html`, for integration tests under Safari open `test/manualIntegrationTestForWebkit.html` (under Chrome you will either need to start the browser passing in the option `--allow-file-access-from-files` or load the page through a local webserver).